PharmEasy Blog

 use mosquito repellents

-Using mosquito repellents is essential, especially in tropical regions or crowded areas where the risk of bites is higher.
+Using mosquito repellents can help reduce the risk of mosquito bites, especially in tropical regions or crowded areas where the risk of bites is higher.
 Apply creams or sprays containing 10–30% DEET, picaridin, or IR3535 when travelling or even while indoors5.
-For children and infants, opt for mosquito patches, bands, or wipes from reputable brands.
+For children and infants, use only age-appropriate mosquito repellents and follow the product label carefully.
+You can opt for mosquito patches, bands, or wipes from reputable brands.
 Avoid applying repellents directly to their hands or face.

 4. Wear Protective Clothing